JasonGrace2282/derivable/README.md

 <div align="center">
   <img src="./public/logo.jpg" alt="Derive Duel Arena Logo" width="200" />
-  <h3>Tackle mathematical proofs, challenge friends, and explore mathematical reasoning</h3>
+  <h3>Go back in time to tackle mathematical proofs, challenge friends, and explore mathematical reasoning</h3>
 </div>

 ## About

-Derive Duel Arena is an interactive platform for mathematics enthusiasts to engage with mathematical proofs and derivations.
+Derivable is an interactive platform for mathematics enthusiasts to engage with mathematical proofs and derivations.
 The application offers multiple ways to explore and practice mathematical reasoning:

 - **Daily Challenges**: Tackle a new mathematical proof each day
 - **Math Duels**: Challenge friends to head-to-head competitions